Sit at Your Peril Chairs

 The Shape Chair, made from a derelict chair found by the road by my friend, features wooden geometric shapes and a seat cushion made from thrift shop clothing.

-The Bite Me chair, another curbside find given to me by a friend, features a hand- appliqued mouth that expresses my "Pandemic Isolation" frustration.
+SOLD - The Bite Me chair, another curbside find given to me by a friend, features a hand- appliqued mouth that expresses my "Pandemic Isolation" frustration.

 THE MIDDLE EAST COLLECTION